Square root of 2: Proof by Pythagorean triples

 Here, (b, b, a) is a primitive Pythagorean triple, and from the lemma a is never even.
 However, this contradicts the equation 2b^{2} = a^{2} which implies that a must be even.

 Multiplicative inverse

-The multiplicative inverse (reciprocal) of the square root of two is a widely used constant, with the decimal value:
+The multiplicative inverse (reciprocal) of the square root of two, which is equal to its half, is a widely used constant, with the decimal value: